In this post: Looking to create an elegant and unique holiday table setting? Try using gold and pink Christmas decorations in your table decor.⇒

 The warm rosy glow is exactly the look I was going for at this elegant Christmas table.
 It’s welcoming and festive and provides the precise feeling you want for your guests.

-Elegant Christmas Table Source List
+Pink Christmas Decorations Source List

-Click on the items below for direct links to the products.
-Where actual items were no longer available, I’ve provided similar options.
 (This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.)

 Have you visited the Designthusiasm shop?
 Click below to shop my favorites, my home and my Amazon shop.
 There are new items added every week.
 Happy shopping!!